-If you or a loved one has used these products and developed uterine cancer, fibroids or endometriosis, you may have a claim.
+If you or a loved one has used these products and developed uterine or ovarian cancer, had a miscarriage or become infertile, you may have a claim.
 Additionally, those who have used these products and not developed these health issues, you may also have a legal claim for the future potential of being diagnosed.
 Contact the Cohen Hirsch Law Firm for more information and a free review of your potential case.

 (*I understand and agree that submitting this form does not create an attorney-client relationship and that the information I submit is not confidential or privileged and may be shared for example with our co-counsel.)

 Usage of hair relaxers is linked to:

 Read much more information on our blog post about the lawsuit filed against the hair care makers and why this affects millions of women by clicking here.
 Don't delay in contacting us for your free consultation.

 The case details the history of straightening hair in African American culture and the harms caused by the chemicals.